chenxingqiang/llm-course-chen/notebooks/md/lesson_03_Basic_knowledge_and_architectural_characteristics_of_LLM.md

 In the next part of our lesson, we'll dive deep into the Transformer architecture that underpins these modern LLMs.
 We'll explore why it was such a revolutionary development and how it enables the impressive capabilities of today's language models.

-Certainly!
-I'll continue with the next part of the lesson, focusing on the Transformer architecture and its impact on LLMs.
-I'll maintain the same approach of explaining the cause-and-effect relationships and the progression of ideas.

-Part 2: The Transformer Architecture - A Revolution in NLP

 ## The Transformer Architecture: Breaking Down the Game-Changer

 In 2017, a groundbreaking paper titled "Attention is All You Need" introduced the Transformer architecture.
 This innovation addressed several limitations of previous models and set the stage for the explosive growth in LLM capabilities.
 Let's break down why the Transformer was such a revolutionary development and how it works.